Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Modelling the hadron-quark condensate transition

 If the condensates in the chiral phase have the same quark content as the particles of the HG phase, then the particle number conservation at an arbitrary point $(T,\lambda_i)$ of the transition curve is converted to the conservation of the number of particles per family.
 For $N$ existing families in the HG, this accounts to $N$ equations, each denoted by the index $i$, of the form:

 where $V_{HG}$ $(\tilde{V})$ is the system volume in the HG (chiral) phase.
 Due to continuity criteria, in the crossover $V_{HG}=\tilde{V}$, while in the 1st order region $V_{HG} \neq \tilde{V}$.
 In order to fulfil eqs.~(\ref{eq:HGchiptBo}), we allow the masses in the chiral phase to be functions of temperature, $\tilde{m}_{i}(T)$.
-In principle, the $N$ equations in (\ref{eq:HGchiptBo}), since they do not depend on the fugacities, can be fulfilled at every transition curve in the temperature and chemical potential plane, no matter its shape.
+In principle, the $N$ equations in (\ref{eq:HGchiptBo}), since they do not depend on the fugacities, can be fulfilled at any point of a transition curve which may depend on fugacities.

 Since chiral restoration is associated with the reduction of the quark masses, we expect the quasi-particle, which contains the relevant quarks, to reduce its mass.
 So we can associate the chiral state of each family with the ground mass state of the HG phase.
 This HG state will attribute the degeneracy factor $g_{i1}=\tilde{g}_i$ to the respective chiral phase state.
 However, one can easily see that eqs.~(\ref{eq:HGchiptBo}) are impossible to be fulfilled if $\tilde{m}_{i}(T)=m_{i1}$ since the sum of several positive terms cannot be equal to the first term only.
 To overcome this inconsistency one should require: